 It depends on the nature of the activities of the BV for which taxes the BV must be registered and which periodical tax returns need to be filed.
 Most BVs are subject to Dutch corporate income tax and VAT and, if they have employees, Dutch wage tax.

-We offer a full compliance package for foreing owned Dutch BVs.
+We offer a full compliance package for Dutch BVs, including:

-The cost of incorporation depends on various parameters such as volume nominaal capital, number of incorporators/ directors, required special provisions in the articles, etc.
+The cost of incorporation of a BV depends on various parameters such as the volume an nature of the shares, number of incorporators/ directors, required special provisions in the articles, etc.

 We have trusted relationships with various public notaries.
-We only work with parties who have experience with the international business practice and have proven to deliver quality for money.
-We can refer you to suitable parties or co-ordinate their input if you prefer.
+We only work with parties who have experience with the international business practice and have proven to deliver value for money.
+We can refer you to suitable parties or co-ordinate the incorporation process on your behalf.

 We are engaged on a daily basis by non-residents (corporations and individuals) who want to incorporate a Dutch BV.

-It usually starts with an inventory of the plans for the BV and the potential tax consequences and tax compliance requirements.
-Once the decision to set up the BV has been taken, we can arrange for proper fee quotes from the other parties whose involvement is requirement (like a trust company for providing domiciliation and management services).
+It usually starts with an inventory of the plans for the BV, confirmation appropriate legal form, potential tax consequences, and the ongoing corporate secretarial, accounting, payroll and (tax) compliance requirements.
+Once the decision to set up the BV has been taken, we can execute and arrange for the incorporation on your behalf.

-To the extent required we can further co-ordinate the input of other parties involved and make sure that the incorporation process goes smoothly and efficiently.
+To the extent required we can co-ordinate the input of other parties involved (like banks, lawyers, etc.) and make sure that the incorporation process goes smooth and efficient.

-Once the BV has been set up we can monitor the tax registration and later handle the tax compliance such as the preparation and filing of VAT returns, the annual corporate income tax returns, etc.
+Once the BV has been set up we can monitor the tax registration and handle the administration, payroll and ongoing accounting and tax compliance matters.

 The services we provide include:

-We are gladly prepared to coordinate and to assist you with the incorporation process of your BV and handle associated registration and filing requirements.
+We are gladly prepared to co-ordinate and to assist you with the incorporation process of your BV and handle the associated registration and filing requirements.